w3f/polkadot-wiki/docs/learn/how-to/existential-deposit.md

 On most Substrate-based chains, an account is only active when it holds a minimum amount of determined assets, currently set at**0.01 DOT** on Polkadot and **0.00000333333 KSM** on Kusama.
 This minimum amount is called the Existential Deposit (ED).

-The ED exists so that accounts with very small balances or completely empty do not "bloat" the state of the blockchain.
+The ED exists so that accounts with very small balances or completely empty don't "bloat" the state of the blockchain.
 This limit allows the network to maintain high performance and reduce fees.

 If an account drops below the ED on every sufficient asset, the account is reaped ("deactivated"), and any remaining funds are destroyed.
 It can be reactivated with a new deposit larger than the ED at any time.
-This will not restore the destroyed funds.
+This won't restore the destroyed funds.

 !!! tip "GOOD TO KNOW"